nemo0622/pokeemerald-expansion/Seaglass README.md

     - Overworld NPCs have more retro artstyle, with a white outline to make them pop!
     - Upgraded Pokédex with many helpful new features, inspired by HGSS dex but in GBC style
 - New additions to some maps to increase interesting events
-    - Ex: Wishing Well in Rustboro City, Birdhouses in Fortree City, etc.
+    - Minigames in more towns with fun rewards (more details below)
+    - Helpful item merchants in a few towns, with stat-changing and evolution items
 - All Pokémon from Generations 1-3 are available, spread out enough to keep it from feeling bloated!
     - Cross-gen evolutions have also been added, up to Gen 9!
     - Pokémon use modified USUM movesets when applicable (many Pokémon also have more coverage moves and more interesting sets in general)
     - Almost all Pokémon have recieved some changes!
 From slight stat changes to new types, each Pokémon should feel more unique to use
     - Trainers use wider variety of Pokémon (Team Aqua and Magma fights are finally interesting!)
     - Additional available Pokémon: Spiky-Ear Pichu, Tinkaton line, and Applin line (details on obtaining in documentation)
+- Overworld Following Pokémon!
 - Party-wide EXP Share, with soft level caps to balance this change
     - This is *NOT* a "difficulty hack"!
 These changes just cut down on some grind while still keeping a good balance
     - Soft level cap allows for you to reach the gym leader's max, then halves exp gain for the next few levels, then cuts it more